iferca/slate/source/index.html.md

 > The tokens are samples.
 The URLs could be different depending on your location and contract.

-Authentication happens through OAuth protocol.
+Authentication happens through OAuth V2 protocol.
 As part of your contract and in order to integrate "machine to machine" you'll receive 3 set of credentials.
-Each credential is form by a pair ot Key and Secret that can be uses in the Authentication process.
+Each credential is form by a pair of Key and Secret that are expected during the Authentication process.

-These credentials are knows as "Root scopes" and they are ultimately defined by the SLA or agreement applying to you as a client of Satellogic.
+These credentials represent different "Root scopes", they are ultimately defined by the SLA or agreement applying to you as a client of Satellogic.
-You'll receive 3 of them and in general they can be described as this:
+You'll receive three Root Scope that in general can be described as follows:

-* Admin access Root scope: allows administration of the interactions with your API from the rest of the scopes like permissions
+* Admin scope: allows administration of the interactions with your API from the rest of the provided scopes like permissions

-* Tasking Root scope: allows interacting with the satellite planning and tasking API and image and data serving API
+* Tasking scope: allows interacting with the satellite planning and tasking API and image and data serving API

-* Read only Root scope: allows only for read-only operations like listing opportunities, tasks, its progress and status and obtaining the tasking resulting images.
+* Read-only scope: allows only for read-only operations like listing opportunities, tasks, its progress and status and obtaining the tasking resulting images.

-In your system integrating with Satellogic's API you can use any of them according to your needs, the idea is provide you with additional security measures so in case of any security breach you know that our systems will impose these additional contention restrictions.
+Using the Root Scopes, in your system you can create users and assign roles and permissions that ultimately will hit Satellogic's API using one of these scopes.
+So you can further segment and limit access to the API but never go beyond the scope under which the request happens.

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+Scopes provide an additional contention for your integration.
 </aside>

 # Kittens